Skip to content

 • An instance of Pytorch's LRScheduler object (e.g torch.optim.lr_scheduler.StepLR(opt, step_size=5)) or

-• a dictionary where there keys are the model componenst (i.e. 'wide', 'deeptabular', 'deeptext', 'deepimage' and/or 'deephead') and the values are the corresponding learning rate schedulers.
+• a dictionary where there keys are the model componenst (i.e. 'wide', 'deeptabular', 'deeptext', 'deepimage' and/or 'deephead') and the values are the corresponding learning rate schedulers or list of learning rate schedulers if multiple models are used for the given data mode (e.g. two text columns/models for the deeptext component).

 • An instance of an Initializer object see pytorch-widedeep.initializers or

-• a dictionary where there keys are the model components (i.e. 'wide', 'deeptabular', 'deeptext', 'deepimage' and/or 'deephead') and the values are the corresponding initializers.
+• a dictionary where there keys are the model components (i.e. 'wide', 'deeptabular', 'deeptext', 'deepimage' and/or 'deephead') and the values are the corresponding initializers or list of initializers if multiple models are used for the given data mode (e.g. two text columns/models for the deeptext component).

 • transforms (Optional[List[Transforms]], default: None ) –